 The University and local community offers multiple shuttle routes for access to campus, campus housing, and city shopping.
 Shuttle routes and times information is available.
-Covid-19 updates: General shuttle service has been curtailed, although the shopping shuttle remains in operation with changes to reflect health and safety protocols, information is updated at MTU Flex site.

 Employment Information

 Michigan Tech Career Services provides information that may assist students in locating employment.